By Lindsey Johnson.

 After consulting my gigantic stack of cookbooks and foodie magazines, I felt prepared.
 As I slid the roasting pan into the oven, I wiped my hands on my apron and said, “Well, that was easier than I thought it would be!”

-Follow these tips and you’ll be saying the same thing!
+Follow these tips for the juiciest turkey recipe and you’ll be saying the same thing!

 Before we start, there are several different kinds of turkeys available — self-basting, kosher, and natural.
 You’ll find these fresh or frozen.
 (Note: some turkeys are partially frozen and still labeled “fresh.”)
 In this tutorial, I’m using a fresh, all-natural, free range turkey.
 While I don’t mind using the turkeys treated with salt solutions, I do prefer seasoning them myself for greater control.
 But that is just a preference.